 Critical Element 3.
-Merit and Competence (Minimum weight 15 points) Weight Senior executives must consistently demonstrate outstanding proficiency and competence in the performance of their job duties.
+Merit and Competence (M Critical Element 3.
+Merit and Competence (Minimum weight 15 points) Senior executives must consistently demonstrate outstanding proficiency and competence in the performance of their job duties.
 Such qualities will be evidenced by specific, demonstrable achievements and results that provide concrete benefits to American citizens.
 Senior executives must consistently produce work that is of the highest quality; handle challenges; exceed targets; and complete assignments in a timely manner.
-Agency-Specific Performance Requirements Rating Official Narrative: (Optional) Critical Element Rating Level 5 Level 4 Level 3 Level 2 Level 1 N • 1 4 1 7 Critical Element 4.
-Holding Others Accountab points) le and Treating i nem Fairly ( Minimum we ignt 15 Weight Senior executives are expected to recognize, support, and reward excellent work from the employees they supervise.
-They also must timely and efficiently deal with poor performers-including seeking to discipline or remove them from the federal service where appropriate.
-They must treat all employees fairly and consistent with their merit and competence.
-They must obey laws regarding whistleblower protection and equal employment opportunity.
-Agency-Specific Performance Requirements Rating Official Narrative: (Optional) Critical Element Rating Level 5 Level 4 Level 3 Level 2 Level 1
+Agency-Specific Performance Requirements Rating Official Narrative: (Optional) Critical Element Rating Level 5 Level 4 Level 3 Level 2 Level 1 1 170 4 TI D'I Critical Element 4.
+Holding Others Accountab (Minimum weight 15 points) Weight ort, and reward ex ers-including se fairly and consist cellent work fr eking to discip ent with their r line or remove them from the rvise.
+They also e federal service (Minimum weight 15 points) Senior executives are expected to recognize, supportant timely and efficiently deal with poor perform where appropriate.
+They must treat all employees ort, and reward ex ers-including se fairly and consist cellent work fr eking to discip ent with their r line or remove them from the rvise.
+They also e federal service (Minimum weight 15 points) Senior executives are expected to recognize, supportunity and efficiently deal with poor perform where appropriate.
+They must treat all employees regarding whistleblower protection and equal employees.
+Agency-Specific Performance Requirements ort, and reward ex ers-including se fairly and consist cellent work fr eking to discip ent with their r line or remove them from the rvise.
+They also e federal service (Minimum weight 15 points) Senior executives are expected to recognize, supportant timely and efficiently deal with poor perform where appropriate.
+They must treat all employees regarding whistleblower protection and equal employees ort, and reward ex ers-including se fairly and consist cellent work fr eking to discip ent with their r line or remove them from the rvise.
+They also e federal service (Minimum weight 15 points) Senior executives are expected to recognize, supportunity and efficiently deal with poor perform where appropriate.
+They must treat all employees regarding whistleblower protection and equal employees.
+Agency-Specific Performance Requirements ort, and reward ex ers-including se fairly and consist cellent work fr eking to discip ent with their r line or remove them from the rvise.
+They also e federal service